KoushicSumathiKumar/Discord-Chat-Bot/README.md

-# Discord Bot with Wolfram Alpha Integration
+# Discord ChatBot with Wolfram Alpha Integration

 This project is a Discord bot that uses the Wolfram Alpha API to provide answers to user queries.
 The bot can respond to messages in public channels and send private responses.
 This project was highly educational for me, as it was my first experience with learning and implementing asynchronous methods.
 Grasping and understanding how asynchronous methods work was challenging and time-consuming, but it was worth it as I found them to be both powerful and extremely useful.